glennjones/microformat-shiv/README.md

 get
 -----

-Simple parse of HTML document or a selected section.
+Simple parse of a HTML document or a selected part of a HTML document.
 ```javascript
     <script src="microformat-shiv.min.js" type="text/javascript"></script>
     <script type="text/javascript">